syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Loading-password-protected-PDFs.md

 In the above code sample, `documentStream` is the Stream instance read from the encrypted PDF, and the `password` is the key with that the PDF is encrypted, and the `cancellationTokenSource` enables you to cancel the asynchronous PDF loading.

-For cancelling the asynchronous PDF loading and detecting the cancellation when it occurred, refer the `Loading a PDF asynchronously` section of [Getting Started](https://help.syncfusion.com/xamarin/pdf-viewer/getting-started).
+For canceling the asynchronous PDF loading and detecting the cancellation when it occurred, refer the `Loading a PDF asynchronously` section of [Getting Started](https://help.syncfusion.com/xamarin/pdf-viewer/getting-started).

 ## Handling invalid passwords